Venryx/VAutoHotkey/README.md

 # Usage

 1) Open the UserScript.js file, and add your own hotkeys/commands. (see below for options)
-2) Open the "VAutoHotkey" root folder, and double-click the "Start.bat" file. (it's set to launch as admin, which is needed for some functions)
+2) Open the "VAutoHotkey" root folder, and double-click the "Start.bat" or "StartAsAdmin.bat" file. (some commands require admin rights)

 # Scripting